Family of Barack Obama: Habiba Akumu Obama (c. 1918–2006)

 Also known as Akumu Nyanjoga and Sje.
 She was Barack Obama's paternal grandmother, and the second wife of Hussein Onyango Obama.
 She had three children with Onyango: daughters Sarah and Auma, and son Barack (Barack Obama's father).
 Her father was named Njango or Njoga, and she was born and raised in the Western Kenyan village of Karabondi.

 In his memoir Dreams from My Father, Obama wrote that Akumu was miserable in her marriage and abandoned Onyango Obama and her children with him.
 She subsequently married again and moved to Tanganyika, now Tanzania.
 Her name Akumu means "mysterious birth".
 Her mother conceived her after having given birth to another child and before resuming her menses.
 Akumu took the name Habiba upon her conversion to Islam in her second marriage, to Salmin Orinda, a Muslim from Wagwe, near Homa Hills, South Nyanza.
 A photograph of her holding her son, Barack Sr., on her lap is on the cover of her grandson's memoir.
 (See image at right margin.)

 Sarah Obama (b.
 1933)

 Aunt of U.S. President Obama and elder sister of his father, daughter of Hussein Onyango and his second wife, Habiba Akumu Obama.
 (She should not be confused with her stepmother Sarah Onyango Obama, also often called just Sarah Obama, the third wife of Onyango.)

 Barack Obama Sr. (1934–1982)

-Barack Obama Sr., Barack Obama's father, was the son of Onyango and his second wife Habiba Akumu Obama.
-Educated in the US at the University of Hawai'i and Harvard University, he returned to Kenya, where he became an economist with the government.
+Barack Obama Sr., father of Barack Obama, was the son of Onyango and his second wife Habiba Akumu Obama.
+Educated in the US at the University of Hawaiʻi and Harvard University, he returned to Kenya, where he became an economist with the government.
 He served in the ministries of transportation and finance.
-Obama Sr. married three times, and he fathered a daughter and at least four sons in addition to Barack II.
+Barack Obama Sr. married three times, and he fathered a daughter and at least five sons including the junior Barack.